mesosphere/marathon/docs/docs/command-line-flags.md

     Delay (in ms) after which a task is considered viable.
 If the task starts up correctly, but fails during this timeout, the application is backed off.
 * <span class="label label-default">v1.5.0</span>`--backup_location` (Optional.
 Default: None):
     Create a backup before a migration is applied to the persistent store.
-    This backup can be used to restore the state at this time.
+    This backup can be used to restore the state at that time.
+    Currently two providers are allowed:
+    - File provider: file:///path/to/file
+    - S3 provider (experimental): s3://bucket-name/key-in-bucket?access_key=xxx&secret_key=xxx&region=eu-central-1

 ## Tuning Flags for Offer Matching/Launching Tasks